VeronicaGlez/Disocactus_transcriptome/README.md

 Constains information about samples. <br>

-- `Diso_code.csv`Table with information of species names, sample names, tissue type, identification code and RNA quality information.
+- `Diso_code.csv` Table with information of species names, sample names, tissue type, identification code and RNA quality information.

-- `sample_size.csv`Table with information about developmental stage and flower sizes.
+- `sample_size.csv` Table with information about developmental stage and flower sizes.
+- `samples.txt` Table with information used in DE analysis

 **[figures](/figures)**